ktorio/ktor-documentation/topics/client-call-id.md

 Additionally, if a scope comes without a call ID, you can [configure the plugin](#configure) to generate and apply a new call ID.

+> On the server, Ktor provides the [CallId](server-call-id.md) plugin for tracing client requests.

 ## Add dependencies {id="add_dependencies"}

 <include from="lib.topic" element-id="add_ktor_artifact_intro"/>